Register a Birth

 Congratulations on your new baby!
 Here is the information you need about an important task of registering the birth of your new baby.

-You can register the birth of your baby at the Nottingham Register Office (within The Council House, Old Market Square) if your child was born in the City of Nottingham.
+You can register the birth of your baby at the Nottingham Register Office (by prior appointment only at Loxley House, Station Street) if your child was born in the City of Nottingham.

-All births in England, Wales and Northern Ireland must be registered within 42 days of the child being born.
+All births in England, Wales and Northern Ireland must usually be registered within 42 days of the child being born but due to COVID-19 this requirement has been temporarily relaxed.

 Booking an Appointment